.NET Framework deployment guide for developers

 You must have administrator privileges to install the .NET Framework 4.5 and its point releases.

 The .NET Framework 4.5 is included in Windows 8 and Windows Server 2012, so you don't have to deploy it with your app on those operating systems.
 Similarly, the .NET Framework 4.5.1 is included in Windows 8.1 and Windows Server 2012 R2.
 The .NET Framework 4.5.2 isn't included in any operating systems.
 The .NET Framework 4.6 is included in Windows 10, the .NET Framework 4.6.1 is included in Windows 10 November Update, and the .NET Framework 4.6.2 is included in Windows 10 Anniversary Update.
-The .NET Framework 4.7 is included in Windows 10 Creators Update.
+The .NET Framework 4.7 is included in Windows 10 Creators Update, and the .NET Framework 4.7.1 is included in Windows 10 Fall Creators Update.
 For a full list of hardware and software requirements, see System Requirements.

 Starting with the .NET Framework 4.5, your users can view a list of running .NET Framework apps during setup and close them easily.
 This may help avoid system restarts caused by .NET Framework installations.
 See Reducing System Restarts.